 Linnaeus classified Arbutus unedo (strawberry tree) as the type species in the Arbutus genus, which included Arbutus uva-ursi (bearberry tree) and Arbutus andrachne (wild strawberry tree).
 The name Arbutus comes from the Latin word arbor meaning “tree.”
 The species name unedo is attributed to Pliny the Elder (Roman naturalist, 23-79 CE), who allegedly said of its fruit “unum tantum edo,” meaning “I eat only one.”
 This may be based on the fact that its fruit was not that desirable.

 In 1792, Archibald Menzies (1754-1842) a Scottish surgeon and botanist gathered specimens along the coast of the Pacific Northwest.
-He noted the differences between Mediterranean madrone (Arbutus unedo) “Strawberry Tree” and the Pacific madrone.
+He noted the unique botanical differences between Mediterranean madrone (Arbutus unedo) “Strawberry Tree” and the Pacific madrone.
 He called this new species the “Oriental Strawberry Tree.”
 In 1814, the German-American botanist Fredrick Pursh (1774-1820) officially named Pacific madrone Arbutus menziesii in honor of Archibald Menzies.

 The Pacific Madrone (Arbutus menziesii) is known by several names: